IskSweden/IskSweden/README.md

 # Current
 Currently im just tinkering on personal projects, finding out what i like and just learning new stuff each week.
-Im learning C++ and improving my python
+At this moment I am learning C++ and improving my python.

 # Technologies and background
-I have a background as System Engineering at UBS.
+- I have a background as System Engineering at UBS.
-I am familiar with Python, Linux, Docker, K8s and SQL.
+- I am familiar with Python, Linux, Docker, K8s and SQL.

 > i use arch btw